Types of Criminal Charges

 - Certain types of Assault

-- Aggravated Speeding (30 mph or more over the posted speed limit)
+- Aggravated Speeding (26-34 mph over the posted speed limit)

 Class C Misdemeanors